dotnet/runtime/src/clr/src/tools/r2rdump/README.md

 For x86, it contains only an encoded function length

-For x64, it contains a bit field followed by an array of unwind codes ([_UNWIND_CODE](../../inc/win64unwind.h)) and finally padding to make it byte aligned
+For x64, Arm and Arm64, it contains a bit field followed by an array of unwind codes ([_UNWIND_CODE](../../inc/win64unwind.h)) and finally padding to make it byte aligned

 The unwind data info structure is used to record the effects a function has on the stack pointer and where the nonvolatile registers are saved on the stack (see https://msdn.microsoft.com/en-us/library/0kd71y96.aspx)